gershnik/wsdd-native/README.md

 Use the `-c` flag to also remove `_wsddn` daemon user and group.

-As is standard on FreeBSD daemon will not be enabled or started after installation.
+As is standard on OpenBSD daemon will not be enabled or started after installation.
 To enable it call
 ```console
 # rcctl enable wsddn